Aluminum Wiring in your Home!

 One is to ensure that all Wires are Properly Terminated with the use of NOLAX COMPOUND,

-Third is to make all Terminations in Junction Boxes and Device Boxes with the use of NOLAX COMPOUND and by installing a Pig Tail at all Joints and Splices in order to ensure a solid and strong connection and Termination of Wires.
+Third is to make all Terminations in Junction Boxes and Device Boxes with the use of NOLAX COMPOUND and by installing Pig Tails at all Joints and Splices in order to ensure a solid and strong connection and Termination of Wires.

-Ways to tell if you are at risk if the cover plates of a Switch, Receptacle or Device is Warm to the touch or if you notice any discoloration of Switches or Receptacles, flickering lights, or the smell of hot plastic insulation may be evidence that these problems exist.
+Some ways to tell if you are at risk if the cover plates of a Switch, Receptacle or Device is Warm to the touch or if you notice any discolouration of Switches or Receptacles, flickering lights, or the smell of hot plastic insulation may be evidence that these problems are present and exist.

 We always recommend that when and were possible to remove and replace all Aluminum Wires in order to avoid and reduce the risk of a potentially dangerous situation (Fire, Personal Injury, Death,).
 It is also strongly recommended that all Aluminum Wires be removed and/or replaced in its entirety.
 This would be an ideal and proper way to deal with a potentially hazardous and Life threatening condition of pre-existing wiring.